 Housing Ambassadors (HAs) are responsible for conducting daily tours of housing facilities, staffing three of the department’s main front desk areas, and assisting with special events for marketing on-campus housing.

 The Marketing Assistant is responsible for assisting the marketing team with all marketing and communications for university housing.
 This includes developing social media content including photography and videography assets, assisting with Orientation and tours, and special events.

 Student Support Ambassadors (SSAs) assist with managing the on-campus COVID Quarantine and Isolation process by helping deliver meals, packages and keys, transporting residents in department vehicles, and performing other administrative tasks.
 Hours are mostly evening and weekends.
 Apply at ucf.erezlife.com.

-An OA is a student employee for the Department of Housing and Residence Life who works at the front desk in each of the community offices.
+An OA is a part-time student employee who works at the front desk in each of the community offices.
 An OA is responsible for greeting and assisting students, parents, and guests with their concerns and assisting with the day-to-day operations of the community office.
-The daily work of an OA includes, but is not limited to: answering student questions, scheduling appointments, speaking with students and parents on the phone, handling lockouts, submitting work orders, processing mail for the campus (Rosen), and any other duties assigned by the Area Coordinator or the Senior Secretary (Rosen).
+The daily work of an OA includes, but is not limited to: answering student questions, scheduling appointments, speaking with students and parents on the phone, handling lockouts, submitting work orders, processing mail for the campus (Rosen), and any other duties assigned by the Coordinator or the full-time Office Assistant.